Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Proof of Proposition

 \end{proof}

 \begin{remark} Compare the four analogous matrix equations in \S \ref{sssec:U-turns}; see Figures \ref{fig:decreasing-U-turns} and \ref{fig:increasing-U-turns}.
-The reason for the transposition of the indices $i$, $j$ in the first row of Lemma \ref{fact:matrices-for-dualities} will become clear when we discuss diagrammatics below.
-Essentially, this is because the ``tails'' of the U-turns in Figure \ref{fig:decreasing-U-turns}, corresponding (see \S \ref{ssec:RT-functor} and \ref{ssec:alternative-def-of-biangle-trace}) to the morphisms $b^\prime_V$ and $d^\prime_V$, are associated with the second tensor factor (measured from bottom to top).
-Note that the opposite is true for the U-turns in Figure \ref{fig:increasing-U-turns}, corresponding to the morphisms $b_V$ and $d_V$.
+We will see the reason for the transposition of the indices $i$, $j$ in the first two equalities of Lemma \ref{fact:matrices-for-dualities} when we discuss diagrammatics below.
+Essentially, this is because the tails of the U-turns in Figure \ref{fig:decreasing-U-turns}, corresponding (see \S \ref{ssec:RT-functor} and \ref{ssec:alternative-def-of-biangle-trace}) to the morphisms $b^\prime_V$ and $d^\prime_V$, are associated with the second tensor factor (measured from bottom to top).
+The opposite is true for the U-turns in Figure \ref{fig:increasing-U-turns}, corresponding to the morphisms $b_V$ and $d_V$.

-The sign ambiguity in Lemma \ref{fact:matrices-for-dualities} is resolved by our need for the matrix $\vec{U}^q = \vec{U}^q_{\lambda_+}$.
-This begs the question why in \S \ref{sssec:U-turns} the matrix $\vec{U}^q$ was preferred over $-\vec{U}^q = \vec{U}^q_{\lambda_-}$?
-Indeed, recall that this was necessary in order for the quantum trace to satisfy the local isotopy Move (II); see Figure \ref{fig:Move-II} and the Equation \eqref{eq:move-ii-example} below it.
-(Assuming that we ask for the local monodromy matrices to have positive entries.)
+The sign ambiguity in Lemma \ref{fact:matrices-for-dualities} is resolved by our need for the matrix $\vec{U}^q = \vec{U}^q_{\nu_+}$.
+Why, in \S \ref{sssec:U-turns}, was the matrix $\vec{U}^q$ preferred over $-\vec{U}^q = \vec{U}^q_{\nu_-}$?
+For instance, this was required for the quantum trace to satisfy the local isotopy Move (II); see Figure \ref{fig:Move-II} and Equation \eqref{eq:move-ii-example}.
+(Assuming we ask for the local monodromy matrices to have positive entries.)